 Ever found yourself wandering around a city with a huge backpack with nowhere to leave it?
 Envious of couples when one person sits with the bags while the other walks up flights of stairs or scouts the location for eateries?
 It’s hard to do when you’re travelling solo.

 Well, stashing your bags in a safe location is easier now thanks to Stasher.
 Use the Stasher app to book on-demand storage for your bags in a growing number of worldwide cities (over 1000 currently).
 Your bags and valuables are secure and insured.
 Why did nobody think of this before?

 Like a mixture of EatWith, Get Your Guide, and ShowAround, WithLocals aims to provide travellers with the best private tours and activities with locals.
 WithLocals focuses on private, personalised tours.
 The company is attempting to move people away from mass tourism and into more immersive and intimate touristic activities.

 Available on the App Store and Google Play

-While not strictly speaking a solo travel app, Eighty Days appeals to travellers who like to make spur of the moment travel plans and move fast.
+Eighty Days appeals to travellers who enjoy making spur of the moment travel plans and move fast.
 The app finds you incredibly cheap multi-flight itineraries around Europe.
 Combing the power of low-cost connections with a powerful search function, you can find multi-stop open-jaw trips for the price of a single flight across the continent.

 When you’re travelling solo, you also don’t have to worry about buying two seats on a plane or train.
 This makes the app even more suitable for grabbing those bargains.